 Students develop a “systems perspective”, deepening their awareness of the dynamic and interrelated nature of social-environmental systems.
 They explore tools to measure, map, and model five capital assets – social, natural, human, manufactured, and knowledge capital – and learn to understand complex interactions, including potential feedbacks, thresholds, and unintended consequences.
-Students identify leverage points and opportunities for interventions to have transformative impact.
+Students identify leverage points and opportunities for interventions to have a transformative impact.

 Element 2: Understanding Decision Making and Strategies for Leading Change

-Students examine the roles of diverse actors who influence change in social-environmental systems and explore strategies to align decision making and behavior with sustainability.
+Students examine the roles of diverse actors who influence change in social-environmental systems and explore strategies to align decision-making and behavior with sustainability.
 They explore mindsets and attributes of transformative leaders and the strategies and approaches of organizations advancing sustainability across sectors.
 Students develop skills in decision making in complex and uncertain contexts, use metrics and evaluation approaches aligned with sustainability goals, cultivate leadership orientations, and practice effective communications and storytelling approaches.